RayMairlot/Animated-Render-Border-Issue-Tracker/2.79 Compatible Version/README.md

  - **The selected group has no trackable objects**

     If the group to be tracked is empty or none of the objects can be tracked, this error appears.
 The group must contain one of the following types of object for tracking to be possible: Meshes, Text objects, Curves, Surfaces, Meta objects, Lattices, Lamps or Armatures.

+ - **Output file format must be an image format, not [movie format]**

+    As further explained in the '[Limitations](#FileFormatsWhichCantBeUsed)' section, only image formats can be used for rendering.
+Select a movie format to remove this error.

  - **“Armatures objects can only use bounding box tracking in Blender 2.76 and later.”**
     **“Lattice objects can only use bounding box tracking in Blender 2.76 and later.”**